Author: admin

 What is a credit rating?

 When you apply for credit, you're essentially asking the creditor to trust your ability to pay.
-But how can you, as a creditor, know if you are actually financially sound?
-This is done by performing a credit assessment, which will often estimate a credit maximum and a maximum number of credit days.
+But how can you as a creditor know if you actually have a sound financial situation?
+This is done by performing a credit assessment, which may include an estimate of the credit maximum and a maximum number of credit days.
 The creditor will then inform you whether or not credit can be granted and how much can potentially be granted.

 Save the headache and rate your credit as early as possible